seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

 ---
 title: 'Getting your python code ready for the world'
-excerpt: 'A lengthy article on how to clean up your python code and show it to the world.'
+excerpt: 'How to clean up your python code and distribute it.'
 date: 2020-05-22
 path: /python/getting_your_code_out_there/
 image: ../../images/python_regius.jpg